stellar-admin/website/input/docs/editors.md

 ## Default editors

 StellarAdmin tries to apply intelligent defaults to determine the editor for a particular field based on the data type of the field.
-For example, if the data type is a `DateTime` or `DateTimeOffset`, StellarAdmin will use
+The table below lists the circumstances under which each editor will be configured by default.

 Editor | Default for
 ---------|----------